dabox78/MarlinDgusResources/resources/dgus-config/README.md

 ## View Configuration
 Extract hex dump from configuration:
 ```
-./hexdump t5uid1.cfg
+./hexdump ./dmt48270c043_06wt/t5uid1.cfg
 ```

 ## Edit Configuration in Place
 Extract hex dump from configuration in vim using the xxd tool.
-After the file is modified it must be manually converted to binary by the vim command "%!xxd -c 1 -r".
+After the file is modified it must be manually converted to binary by the vim command `"%!xxd -c 1 -r"`.
-Only then the file can be saved.
+Only then the file must be saved.
 Otherwise the human readable hex dump is written to the configuration.
 ```
-./hexedit t5uid1.cfg
+./hexedit ./dmt48270c043_06wt/t5uid1.cfg
-remember to execute vom command before saving changes: %!xxd -c 1 -r
+remember to execute vim command "%!xxd -c 1 -r" before saving changes
 ```

 ## Extract Configuration to .txt